Telefonorosso/l2boot/README.md

 Its job is to understand the Amiga Rigid Disk Block structures stored on `scsi.device` unit 0, locate the `PART` entries and create the corresponding AmigaDOS partition information.

-`ptable.library` does **not** communicate with the Linux server and does not implement the Ethernet disk driver itself.
+`ptable.library` does not communicate with the Linux server and does not implement the Ethernet disk driver itself.
 It works on top of an already available block device.

-L2BootHDF uses `ptable.library` by Jaroslav Pulchart, originating from the Amiga `compactflash.device` / CFD project.

 ### `l2remote.boot`